Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Here are some candidate FQDNs to add:

-But wait, I hear you ask, why accounts.google.com and gstatic.com?
-This is a preventative measure just in case one of those domains is geo-jacked (Geo-IP LowJacking).
-I wouldn’t put it past Google engineers to geo-jack the fonts domains like fonts.googleapis.com, but I’ll take a chance they don’t in the interest of scaling to billions of page views efficiently.
+But wait, I hear you ask—why accounts.google.com and gstatic.com?
+This is a precaution in case one of those domains is geo-checked.
+I wouldn’t put it past Google engineers to geo-tag the fonts domain (fonts.googleapis.com), but in the interest of performance, I’ll assume they don’t.

-Here are my new rules where I chain two of them using a tag so I can limit YouTube tunnelling to only the same untrusted machines (including Apple TV).
+Here are my new rules; I chain two of them with a tag so I can limit YouTube tunneling to the same untrusted machines (including Apple TV).

 YouTube domains to tunnel